fernandezfran/galpynostatic/README.md

-To learn how to use galpynostatic you can start by following the [tutorials](https://galpynostatic.readthedocs.io/en/latest/tutorials/index.html) and then take a look at the [API](https://galpynostatic.readthedocs.io/en/latest/api.html).
+To learn how to use galpynostatic you can start by following the [tutorials](https://galpynostatic.readthedocs.io/en/latest/tutorials/index.html) and then read the [API](https://galpynostatic.readthedocs.io/en/latest/api.html).

 ## License